The person at the center of this case

 Start here

 Jerry D. Plaster, a young man, disappeared on April 16, 1988, after leaving his home in Manassas, Virginia to visit the local mall.
-He has never been found, and the circumstances of his disappearance remain unknown.
-Anyone with information about Jerry's whereabouts or what happened to him is urged to contact the FBI or local authorities.
+Despite decades of investigation, his whereabouts remain unknown and no trace of him has been found.
+Anyone with information about his disappearance or movements that day is urged to contact the authorities.

 Try asking